IDEAS Academic Advisors

 • UF Anita Zucker Center for Excellence in Early Childhood Studies

 Dr. Herman Knopf is a Senior Research Scientist at the Anita Zucker Center for Excellence in Early Childhood Studies and serves as Project Director on the Florida Sunshine Information Portal.
+The program collaborated with the IDEAS Consortium on research funded by the Robert Wood Johnson Foundation.

 Dr. Karla Shelnutt is Associate Professor at the UF College of Agricultural and Life Sciences, for the Department of Life Sciences, Family, Youth and Community Sciences, Institute of Food and Agricultural Science.